bonialam119/boni-academic-kickstart/content/home/publications.md

     category = ""
     publication_type = ""
     exclude_featured = false

-[design]
+ header:
+  caption: "A study on causes of road accidents at Dhaka to Comilla highway" [design]
   # Toggle between the various page layout types.
   #   1 = List